 The system works in the following way – a test signal is applied to a small coil through a resistor.
 This creates a magnetic test field that substitutes for a vibrating string.
 The coil is placed adjacent to the pickup, and a plot is created.
 There is a small problem – an alternating magnetic field generates a voltage signal that is the mathematical derivative of the field.
 This is predicted by Faraday’s Law.
 It is not part of the response of the pickup “as a filter”.
 So it is necessary to apply the inverse of differentiation, which is mathematical integration.
 The V5.x devices contain an “integrator” circuit to perform this function, as well as a highly sensitive preamplifier that prevents the circuit from itself affecting the pickup that it is connected to.

 There is another way to measure pickups, by treating it as a device with no magnetic input and simply measuring the complex impedance at all frequencies.
 This is a perfectly acceptable method, but does not yield response curves directly, thus requires specialized software.
 It has the advantage that response curves for arbitrary loads can be simulated correctly, and that the test hardware can potentially be very simple.
 However, at this point in time it is under development by a few people who have not yet made it publicly available as a working package.
 I certainly hope that they do, but my hardware integrator solution works well now with generic PC software available for/with PC audio hardware or hardware oscilloscopes.
-Also, measurements with a magnetic exciter coil such as in my system, are more accurate when eddy current losses are present between the string and the coil (often true in metal pickup covers).
+Also, measurements with a magnetic exciter coil such as in my system, are more accurate than direct impedance measurements when eddy current losses are present between the string and the coil (often true in metal pickup covers).